miguelsimon/petutils/README.md

 running check_Petit.sh ... ok
 running check_nexus_example1.sh ... ok
 ```

-Right now these scripts just check the exit status of the command; they should process the simulation outputs and check statistics of the runs.

 Based on this initial testing, I think some macros are out of date: the command
 ```